Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-The College Football Playoff semifinals have arrived, with Ole Miss vs. Miami in the Fiesta Bowl tonight, followed by Indiana vs. Oregon in the Peach Bowl tomorrow.
-Stars like Trinidad Chambliss, Malachi Toney, Fernando Mendoza and Dante Moore will take the field, with player props available for them at many of the best DFS apps.
-Apart from the college gridiron, the NFL playoffs begin this weekend with six Wild Card contests.
-With the latest Betr Picks promo code CBSSPORTS you can wager on either CFP matchups or NFL playoff games, amongst many other sports.
+The College Football Playoff semifinals continue with Indiana vs. Oregon in the Peach Bowl on Friday.
+Stars like Fernando Mendoza and Dante Moore will take the field, with player props available for them at many of the best DFS apps.
+Friday also marks the eve of the 2026 NFL playoffs beginning with two Wild Card matchups on Saturday.
+With the latest Betr Picks promo code CBSSPORTS you can make NFL player props or college football predictions on these contests and string them together into a lucrative payout in a parlay.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.